MariaChemerys/Planck3D/README.md

 • h is Planck's constant in joule-seconds (6.626 ⋅ 10⁻³⁴ Js)<br>
 • c is the speed of light in a vacuum in metres per second (3.0 ⋅ 10⁸ ms⁻¹)<br>
 • k is the Boltzmann constant in joules per kelvin (1.381 ⋅ 10⁻²³ JK⁻¹)<br>
+<h2>Why is Planck3D useful?</h2>
+Planck3D can provide many educational benefits.
+It allows students to experiment with a Planck's Law 3D model by changing the maximum temperature, wavelength and spectral radiance visible on the plot.
+Getting an immediate visual feedback reinforces students' understanding of the relationship between these quantities.
+Planck's law involves advanced concepts such as quantum mechanics and blackbody radiation.
+A 3D representation makes it easier to witness how these concepts interrelate.